Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 ## Risks

 Overall, those changes should simplify the invite transport and make the overall process more robust, with clearer semantics.
-This makes it a low risk item, although the implementation should be tested thoroughly as the invitation process being a critical part of the product.
+This makes it a low risk item, although the implementation should be tested thoroughly as the invitation process is a critical part of the product.